Alcohol and Pregnancy

 - Every time you drink alcohol when pregnant your baby does too.
 The alcohol goes through your bloodstream and passes into your baby's blood via the placenta.
 This can lead to brain damage, as alcohol interferes with the baby’s ability to get enough oxygen to his/her brain.

-- Babies born to mothers who drink alcohol may be born with Foetal Alcohol Syndrome.
+- Drinking while pregnant can cause your baby to be born with Foetal Alcohol Syndrome.
 This can cause serious physical and mental problems.
 A person born with this condition may have serious disabilities and require lifelong care as a result.
-Scientists and doctors still do not know just how much or how little alcohol will cause this syndrome, so it is better for women to just avoid drinking any alcohol at all.
+Scientists and doctors still do not know just how much or how little alcohol will cause this syndrome, so it is better to just avoid drinking any alcohol at all.

 - Drinking increases the chances that your baby won’t grow properly.
-Babies born to mothers who drink tend to be smaller in weight and height.
+Your baby is likely to be smaller than average in weight and height.
 This may affect the baby’s chance of survival.

 - You are more likely to miscarry if you drink alcohol.
-According to one large Danish study, women who drink even moderately are more likely to miscarry during the first trimester.
+According to one large Danish study, even moderate levels of drinking can increase the risk of miscarriage during the first trimester.

 - Your baby might also have problems later, like learning difficulties or being hyperactive.